 Additionally, this resume example shows you the best way to highlight not only your experience, but the all important sales facts and figures, as well as any training and technical expertise in the sales arena.
 If you have little or no experience in the sales field, you can use the terms and phrasing in this resume example to highlight your transferable skills and experience in customer service, communication, and teamwork via part-time jobs, volunteer work, or academic studies.

 When listing skills for a sales resume, make sure they are relevant to the job you’re applying for and align with the job description.
-Hard and soft skills you will want to highlight on your sales resume are:
+Hard and soft skills you will want to highlight on your sales resume include:

 Visionary and solutions-focused sales leader with entrepreneurial mindset and career-long history of surpassing ambitious revenue and profit goals.
 Nurture relationships with key client stakeholders and C-level executives, uncover pain points, and identify new opportunities to grow accounts and deliver value.
 Strong technical acumen with unmatched talent for driving sales of innovative products and services aligned with unique client needs.
 Motivate and inspire teams to thrive in highly competitive emerging and established markets.

 Employment history example

 Executive Account Manager, ABC, Pleasant Valley, MD 2018 - present

 Liaise with client stakeholders to define regulatory (HIPAA) and business requirements, technical environment, budgets, and long-term strategy.
 Key accounts include hospitals, healthcare companies, and state/local organizations.